- Cloudy eyes can be a symptom of a variety of eye problems, and some can be painful for your dog.

 - Some eye conditions are hereditary, so it’s good to be aware of those common to your dog’s breed.

-If the eyes are the windows to the soul, then it is no wonder we get worried when our dog’s eyes start getting cloudy.
+If the eyes are the windows to the soul, then it is no wonder we get worried when we notice cloudy eyes in dogs.
 After all, we don’t want our dogs to lose their vision or be uncomfortable.

-When dogs have cloudy eyes, it may be a natural part of the aging process.
-But cloudy eyes also can be a symptom of a number of eye problems.
+When you see dogs with cloudy eyes, it may be a natural part of the aging process.
+But cloudy eyes in dogs can also can be a symptom of a number of eye problems.
 Trying to distinguish between what is normal and what is a problem can be tricky.
 While your veterinarian is your best source of information about your dog’s eye health, it helps to know what types of problems can cause a cloudy appearance in your dog’s eyes, and any other symptoms you can look out for.

 The most common causes of cloudy eyes in senior dogs are nuclear sclerosis and cataracts.
 However, there are some other conditions that can also create a cloudy appearance in your dog’s eyes that require immediate veterinary attention.